Yes, it’s very possible to find cookies from websites you’ve never been to. In fact, I’d say it’s almost a certainty.

 The most obvious source of cookies are those created when you visit a website.

 Ask Leo! is a fine example.
-The site uses cookies for a variety of things, the simplest being to remember whether or not you’ve seen the newsletter offer pop-up.
+This site uses cookies for a variety of things, the simplest being to remember whether or not you've seen the newsletter offer pop-up or if you're signed in as a customer or patron.

 Resources used by the sites you visit

-However, http://reallybigbookstore.com might load its images from another web site entirely — say, http://somerandomservice.com.
-If http://somerandomservice.com also uses cookies, it now has the opportunity to place a cookie associated with its domain on your machine.
+However, https://reallybigbookstore.com might load its images from another website entirely; say, https://somerandomservice.com.
+If https://somerandomservice.com also uses cookies, it now has the opportunity to place cookies associated with its domain on your machine.

 That’s a third-party cookie.
 You’re the first party, the site you visit is the second party, and any additional sites involved are third parties.